Mortgages When Earning Sterling in Letterkenny

 Warning: In the examples above we used a simple income multiple of 4 times and an exchange rate of 1.15% to work out the amount of available lending.
 Other lending terms, conditions, and criteria apply.
 This is not a guarantee of lending.

-Lending criteria differ between lenders, and the amount of lending available can differ greatly between lenders, so, it is important to speak to an advisor/broker who knows the Cross Border Mortgage marketplace and who has access to a number of lenders.
+Lending criteria differ between lenders, and the amount of lending available can differ greatly between lenders, so, it is important to speak to a Mortgage Advice, like Advice First Financial, who knows the Cross Border Mortgage market and who has access to lenders who are willing to lend when earning in sterling.

 Our advice is, if you are thinking of applying for a cross-border mortgage, or looking at your existing mortgage, get advice, this will be one of the biggest decisions you will make in your lifetime.